 The Simple View Across Subjects

-What the pupils do: Pupils work in pairs to decode and analyse a different sentence from the poem.
+What the learners do: Learners work in pairs to decode and analyse a different sentence from the poem.
 They then share their findings with the class, explaining the meaning of the sentence and identifying any examples of figurative language.

 Targeted Interventions: Matching Solutions to Reading Difficulties infographic for teachers